tweenrex/tweenrex/README.md

 ## Features

- - Playback controls: play, pause, reverse, playbackRate, seek, etc.
+ - Playback controls: play, pause, reverse, playbackRate, seek, labels, etc.
  - Simple Reactive API with no strings attached
  - Super tiny with plans to stay that way
  - Free for commercial and non-commerical use under the MIT license